 Best Things To Do In Muscat City Tour | What to do in Muscat

-AL ALAM PALACE – A ceremonial residential palace of Sultan of Oman which is located in old Muscat has rich exteriors of golden and greenish-blue.
+A ceremonial residential palace of the Sultan of Oman located in old Muscat has rich exteriors of golden and greenish-blue.
 With a rich history of 200 years, this palace is surrounded by two Portuguese forts from the 16th century.
-This palace is not open for visitors for an inside tour but you can enjoy the exteriors, palatial gardens from outside.
+This palace is not open for visitors for an inside tour, but you can enjoy the exteriors, and palatial gardens from the outside.

-AL JALALI FORT – A Portuguese fort located in the harbor of Old Muscat was built in 1580 to protect Oman from Ottoman forces.
-During the 20th century, this fort was used as a prison but now transformed into a private museum.
+A Portuguese fort in Old Muscat harbor was built in 1580 to protect Oman from Ottoman forces.
+During the 20th century, this fort was used as a prison but is now transformed into a private museum.
 This fort is located less than a kilometer from Al Alam Palace.

-MUTRAH CORNICHE – It is the most historic part of this city with an ancient commercial center running to date.
+It is the most historical part of this city, with an ancient commercial center running to date.
 One of the most important ports of Oman, where you find the houses, buildings, and shops of traders/merchants from the 19th century.
-Evenings at Mutrah corniche are very beautiful with the backdrop of mountains, an ancient style of Arabic buildings with special lightings, lanterns styled street lights all along the blue sea.
+Evenings at Mutrah corniche are lovely with the backdrop of mountains, an ancient style of Arabic buildings with special lighting, lanterns styled street lights all along the blue sea.

-AL MIRANI FORT – Overlooking Sea of Oman, this fort forms a beautiful skyline of Muscat city.
-Built in the 16th century by Portuguese is located on the rocky hilltop.
+Overlooking the Sea of Oman, this fort forms a beautiful skyline of Muscat city.
+Built-in the 16th century by the Portuguese is located on a rocky hilltop.
 This fort played an important role in ending the Portuguese empire from Muscat in the 17th century.
 Not open for visitors for internal tours but can be admired externally.